Kegbot/kegbot-server/docs/source/kegboard-guide/operation.rst

 Flow pulse lines are connected to digital inputs 2 and 3 on the Ardunio board.
 These pins have hardware interrupt-on-pulse capability.
 When the flowmeter pulses the input pin, an interrupt is generated in the Arduino.
-The firmare's interrupt service routine increments a counter for each interrupt, keeping a running total of each meter's volume, similar to an odometer.
+The firmware's interrupt service routine increments a counter for each interrupt, keeping a running total of each meter's volume, similar to an odometer.